 Mellon Fellows (for incoming students)

-Mellon Fellows will receive a normal graduate stipend plus four years of summer funding at $5,000 each summer.
-(The Department, via its Graduate School allocation, contributes the normal stipend and the normal amount of summer support, that is, two summers of $4,000; the Mellon grant contributes $12,000.)
+Mellon Fellows received a normal graduate stipend plus four years of summer funding at $5,000 each summer.
+(The Department, via its Graduate School allocation, contributed the normal stipend and the normal amount of summer support, that is, two summers of $4,000; the Mellon grant contributes $12,000.)

-Presidential Fellows who are Mellon Fellows will receive, in addition to their already higher stipends, five summers of additional support at $3,000 per summer (The Department contributes what it normally would to a Presidential Fellow, via its Graduate School allocation; Mellon contributes $12,000; and the Graduate School contributes an additional $3,000.)
+Presidential Fellows who were Mellon Fellows received, in addition to their already higher stipends, five summers of additional support at $3,000 per summer (The Department contributed what it normally would to a Presidential Fellow, via its Graduate School allocation; Mellon contributed $12,000; and the Graduate School contributed an additional $3,000.)

-Notebaert Fellows, who already receive the University’s maximum level of support, are not eligible for the additional funding associated with the Mellon Fellowships.
+Notebaert Fellows, who already received the University’s maximum level of support, were not eligible for the additional funding associated with the Mellon Fellowships.